Thin capitalisation: practical guidance: introduction: referrals to Business, Assets & International

-The first line of support is the Transfer Pricing Group nationally, and those IIMs who have relevant experience, but the Transfer Pricing Team at Business International is available by phone or email in cases where local support is unavailable or unsuitable.
+The first line of support is the Transfer Pricing Group nationally, and those IIMs who have relevant experience, but the Transfer Pricing Team at BAI is available by phone or email in cases where local support is unavailable or unsuitable.
 In complex cases, a more detailed technical submission will be needed.
 Requests and referrals should first go through the local Transfer Pricing Specialist, who will be responsible for the governance process - see INTM481000 onwards.

 Thinning out - using a group restructuring to increase significantly the proportion of debt to equity in a UK group, whilst the commercial activities remain largely the same.
 This is classically achieved through the setting up of a new UK parent company which then uses a high proportion of intra-group debt to acquire the “old” UK group, plus perhaps a couple of overseas group companies not already held by the UK.
 This issue may also give rise to unallowable purpose arguments, under CTA09/S441-442 (see below).